The ACGP Team

 Liz Bryson has a background in education and currently works in Paediatric Chaplaincy offering pastoral, spiritual and religious care to children, families and staff.
 Her journey in understanding the needs of the human spirit has been shaped by raising four children to adulthood; being a long-term carer for a disabled child; experiencing and processing loss through the death of an adult daughter; mentoring individuals and couples within a faith community; and working with her husband Ross in developing Chaplaincy in General Practice and its Accreditation Process.

-Gordon MacDonald is a GP in Glasgow.
-Where they have a chaplaincy service (running for 12 years) and expanding into our local cluster of practices.
-He has carried out various research into primary care chaplaincy and spoke at ACGP’s conference in 2019.
+Gordon MacDonald is a GP in Glasgow where the chaplaincy service has been running for 12 years and has expanded into their local cluster of practices.
+He has carried out various research into primary care chaplaincy and spoken at ACGP conferences in 2019 and 2021.
 Gordon is an advisor to the ACGP.